Bioengineering Research Prize

 All entries will be carefully reviewed by a panel of judges within Instron.

 Three prizes will be awarded: 1st place will be a low force Electromechanical testing system for your University lab and €1,000; 2nd place €1,000; 3rd place €500.
 The prize for group submissions will be divided equally between all group entries.
 Only one member of a group entry will be invited to attend the awards ceremony.
 Please note 1st Prize includes installation, calibration and training for up to 4 operators.

 Notification of the Top Ten Presentations

-Ten students (or groups) will be selected and notified by Friday 19th April 2019 and they will be asked to deliver their presentations at an event to be hosted in Ireland on Friday 17th May
+Ten students (or groups) will be selected and notified by the end of October 2020 and they will be asked to deliver their presentations at an event to be hosted in Ireland in November 2020.

 Presentation of the Top 3 Prizes

-The winning 3 entries will be invited to an award ceremony at our Centre of Excellence on Friday 21st June.
+The winning 3 entries will be invited to an award ceremony at our Centre of Excellence in December 2020.
 All winning entries will be showcased on the Instron website.

 Biomechanics and Concussion; Investigating the Role of the Cortical Meninges in Traumatic Brain Injury